100 Years Passport Photo

 The passport photo is since “just” 100 years a significant characteristic of any issued passport.
 The variations of photos were extensive when introduced in 1915.
 The exact date for launching the passport photo in German passports by law was 1.
 January 1915.

-However, in the beginning, there were no rules on how a passport photo should look like.
+However, initially, there were no rules on what a passport photo should look like.
 So you can find the most exciting photos from this time.
 For me, such early passports are ART as no passport (photo) looked the same considering the handwriting, the colorful stamps and revenues, and of course, the picture itself.

 Before passport photos were introduced, there was only a description of the bearer.
 Only the British passport was for more than 100 years, the only passport without such a description of the holder.
 Then typically saying, “Mr. Peter Parker, a British subject, traveling on the continent.”